 The energy watchdog stated: "It has been concluded that no evidence of the alleged market manipulation could be found and therefore that the interests of consumers have not been harmed."

-from your supplier
+from your gas and electricity supplier

 These companies offer a viable alternative to those companies in the Big Six, and it could be cheaper for you to switch energy

 to one of them as they may offer lower prices or different perks.
 Typically, smaller suppliers fare better when rated for their customer service, for example.